-This episode has a facility PAP and follows the process described in section 4.2.
+This episode has a clinician PAP and follows the process described in section 4.2.
+Episodes for which a maternal fetal medicine specialist is the rendering provider of the trigger claim will be excluded.

 5.3 DETERMINE THE EPISODE DURATION